bragonya/SOLID-Principles-Exercise/README.md

 * *TIRE_BRANDS* is an enum which contains the reparation price depends of the brand of the tire.
 * When the car is working well?
 When all tires status are true and engine status is true.

+**NOTE:** We as product owner with not enough programming knowledge, have suspicions that lot of problems occcur in *Car* class in *fixCar* method.

 ## Previous developer documentation
 ### Flow of the program
 ![Flow of the program](/img/FlowProgram.png?raw=true "Flow of the program")